LordMZTE/boxflow/README.md

 Boxflow is a layout engine implementing flexboxes as well as others in Zig.
 It aims to be universally usable for applications such as GUIs and window managers.

+NOTE: Boxflow is alpha software.
+Expect bugs and breaking changes!

 # Usage

 To compile Boxflow, you need to use the latest master version of the Zig compiler.